 I simply heated a non stick pan, added some olive oil.
 Placed the kebab in meat side down and cooked for around a minute (instructions state 30 seconds).
 Then I flipped it over and cooked for a further two minutes.
 Put it on a plate, added lettuce, tomato and cucumber, then squirted the tzatziki sauce on.
 Fold and eat, it’s quite simple.

-A down side is the cost, at $4.99 per kebab they are expensive, specially as you are then adding salad on top of this at an extra cost.
+A downside is the cost, at $4.99 per kebab they are expensive, especially as you are then adding the salad on top at an extra cost.
 Plus an adult male would need at least two of these for dinner.
 It would add up if you had a family of five.
-But I can’t say I would’t pay it again for them, as they are a pretty good product, but not as a main meal as a snack or lunch.
+But I can’t say I wouldn’t pay it again for them, as they are a pretty good product, but not as a main meal as a snack or lunch.
 I would have to purchase around $30 of the product plus salad to feed my family of three adults, plus salad.
 When I look at it that way, it is quite expensive.